-While each police event is unique, there are certain patterns that can be observed from reviewing the nature of the calls that are dispatched and reported to the dispatch center by the officers.
+While each police event is unique, there are certain patterns that can be observed from reviewing the nature of the calls that are dispatched and reported to the dispatch center by the officers5.
 Concerns related to traffic (enforcement,) are the greatest reason for police action in the County.
 This is followed by checks on property, accidents, and complaints that require police assistance.
 All told, the top 15 incident groupings account for 85 percent of the police activity in the county in 2015 and 2016.
 The patterns to vary by agency and those are explained in each agency's profile.
-One overarching pattern was the substantial increase in traffic incidents that related to a change in practice where agencies began to record those incidents with the dispatch center rather than in a separate database.
+One overarching pattern was the substantial increase in traffic incidents with the dispatch center rather than in a separate database.
 An explanation of the groupings appears in Appendix 2.

-&lt;sup>5 Officers can and do report that nature of what they find in a separate field in the records management system.
+5 Officers can and do report that nature of what they find in a separate field in the records management system.
 For this report, we only looked at the nature of the call at time of dispatch.